The almond smell, historical buildings and a trip to the past. You can have it all in a one day trip to Toledo, Spain.

 Destination: Toledo, the old Spanish capital

 We got a metro to Plaza Elíptica (a station for intercity buses).
 To get there each of us spent €1,80 for the metro fare plus €9,96 for the return ticket to Toledo.
-The buses run every half hour until 9:30pm, and you can buy the tickets in the machines inside the station.
+The buses run every half hour until 9:30 pm, and you can buy the tickets in the machines inside the station.
 Super easy, cheap and fast.
 The ride took just one hour and 15 minutes.
-Other option it is to go by train, there is a fast line (AVE) that runs from Madrid to Toledo.
+Another option is to go by train, there is a fast line (AVE) that runs from Madrid to Toledo.
 The train is faster than the bus, but you will spend a few more Euros.

 Buses around Spain are comfortable and reliable.
 If you have time, go by bus and save some money, then you can spend more on other stuff.
 And by the end of the day (after 8 hours of sightseeing) you can take a little nap on the bus.
-One hour of sleep and you are ready to enjoy the night in Madrid!
+One hour of sleep and you are ready to enjoy the night in night in Madrid!

 I was super anxious to arrive in Toledo.
 Everything that I read about the city made my expectations grow a lot.
 For us, Brazilians, medieval towns are not common.
 Our country was “discovered” 500 years ago, so our architecture and history are pretty new.
-To visit cities like Toledo is a trip to the past, is like getting inside a history book.
+To visit cities like Toledo it’s a trip to the past, is like getting inside a history book.